 While most of Europe, the US, and even Canada find it less formal to talk business over messaging platforms, China doesn’t.
 This means you should prepare to engage in business talks with potential Chinese investors through messaging apps and platforms.

-Most of the investors will ask questions and expect that you respond to them almost immediately.
+Most investors will ask questions and expect that you respond to them almost immediately.
 If you delay, you stand a higher chance of losing their attention and interest.

 As for visibility, here are a few solid moves you could begin with: